Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 # Tasks for 1st term

-WIP

-Below you can find tasks for every Working Group to accomplish.
+This page contains a list of tasks for every Working Group to accomplish in the mainnet 1st term.
-There are no assessment criteria provided and no scoring points.

 In the first term, the Council will assess the tasks based on their own discretion.
 A scoring system will be put into place in next terms.